codesections-personal/codesections/content/blog/raku-lisp-impression/index.md

 And, though I don't make a secret of how powerful I find Raku's maximalist approach, I also wouldn't say that Lisps have _too little_ syntax.
 There's something wonderful about working through [The Little Schemer](https://mitpress.mit.edu/books/little-schemer-fourth-edition) and [growing a language](https://archive.org/details/GrowingALanguageByGuySteeleAhvzDzKdB0) one step at a time.
 More practically, starting from a minimal base makes the practice of building your own language on top – aka, [Language Oriented Programming](https://beautifulracket.com/appendix/why-lop-why-racket.html) – all the more tractable.

 So I'm not really arguing for Lisp's syntactic minimalism or for Raku's maximalism.
 I'm just pointing out that they're _very_ different aesthetics.
-If there's a spectrum, Lisp and Raku are on pretty much opposite sides of it.
+If there's a spectrum, Lisp and Raku are on pretty much opposite ends of it.

 ---
 And yet.